 Having been invited to present on “Privacy as UX” (an almost complete rewrite of my much more web-specific talk at the Webkongress Erlangen in September) and assigned the closing slot at 4:30pm, I felt the urge to use that opportunity to tie together some of the debates from the day – hence, I sprinkled some of the above-mentioned observations into my prepared talk.

-In my presentation (video pending; references and slides), I focused on establishing how people experience the use of their data emotionally, how understanding data processing represents a cognitive load and that users need the right tools to express their preferences.
+In my presentation (video, slides and references), I focused on establishing how people experience the use of their data emotionally, how understanding data processing represents a cognitive load and that users need the right tools to express their preferences.
 As a means to approach these highly complex questions, I suggested three strategies:

 - Data consciousness: deliberately not purely limited to “data minimalism” (which, as I illustrated, remains a key strategy nonetheless), I see a need for every data point used in a technology to undergo scrutiny for its value vs. the “cost” (e.g. in terms of emotional/cognitive load, or execution of their control) it incurs to the user.